-Knoxville is just a hop skip and a jump away from the Great Smoky Mountains national park and offers a wealth of kid friendly activities.
-The vast variety, including indoor rock climbing, theater groups and outdoor splash pads, will appeal to children of all ages.
+We are so fortunate to have so many fabulous things to do in Knoxville, TN.
+Below you will find a vast variety kid-friendly activities, including indoor rock climbing, theater groups and outdoor splash pads, will appeal to children of all ages.
 If you’re in Knoxville, you’re never too far from a family friendly adventure.

-If you are in Sevierville, Pigeon Forge, Gatlinburg, or Townsend, Knoxville is a fun day trip waiting to happen.
+If you are in the Smokies, Knoxville is a fun day trip waiting to happen.
 Don’t miss out on your Smoky Mountain vacation, by ignoring the rich history and heritage of Knoxville.
 The drive is just over an hour, so take a peak at what the area has to offer!

 Free Indoor Activities